stenius/cforge/README.md

 2. **Artifact Repository**
    - Artifacts are stored as tarballs in a Kubernetes volume mount.
-   - Tarball names include the repository path and commit SHA.
+   - Tarball names include the project name and commit SHA.
+   - Build logs are stored along side the tarballs.

 3. **Config File Watcher**
    - A Kubernetes service watches a configuration file for changes and creates build jobs.
    - Also serves a basic HTTP page displaying build statuses.
+      - Displays the current and previous builds for projects.
+      - Shows the status of builds (completed, failed).
+      - Provides links to logs for builds.

 4. **Periodic Builds**
    - Kubernetes CronJobs fetch new commits periodically and trigger builds.

-5. **Web Server**
-   - Displays the current and previous builds for C projects.
-   - Shows the status of builds (completed, failed, building, etc.).
-   - Provides links to failure logs for failed builds.

 ## Getting Started

 ### Prerequisites

-- Kubernetes cluster
+- Kubernetes cluster that supports persistent volumes
 - Docker
 - Git